 If you’re looking for a great day hike with a beautiful payoff, Burr Falls Waterfall is the perfect destination.
 This amazing waterfall in Connecticut is nestled in the heart of Litchfield County, and while it might not be as well-known as other state landmarks, it has all the natural beauty and splendor of something like Niagara Falls — without all of the tourists.

 The hike to Burr Falls is short, which makes this a great spot if you’ve got kids or just want to have a picnic by a waterfall without lots of hiking.

 Location: Burr Pond State Park in Torrington, CT.

 14. Dean’s Ravine Falls

-Located in Fairfield County, Connecticut, Dean’s Ravine is a popular hiking destination.
+Located in Litchfield County, Connecticut, Dean’s Ravine is a popular hiking destination.
 It is a waterfall that cascades down a steep ravine into the Middle Branch of the Housatonic River.